 Cross-disciplinary, democratic governance

 At Even, member farmers are both shareholders and milk suppliers.
 The Board of Directors comprises 19 member farmers, elected by their peers.
 Seven members of the Board of Directors are appointed as Executive Committee Members, led by Guy Le Bars, the Chairman of Even.
-The Management Committee, meanwhile, comprises a CEO, Christian Couilleau, and six other directors.
+The Management Committee, meanwhile, comprises a CEO, Christian Couilleau, and five other directors.